mittzera/Dynamic-Calendar/README.md

-This project is based on https://github.com/farzany/continuous-calendar
+This project's UI is based on https://github.com/farzany/continuous-calendar